paylogic/developer.paylogic.com/content/articles/trello.rst

 sprint even harder.

 And of course, by using stickies there was no log of past sprints, a huge downside as well.
 And it didn't scale.
-And stickies started falling of the wall.
+And stickies started falling off the wall.
 You get my point.

 Enter Trello
 ============